 Health Care Discount Programs for Maternity Coverage

 Benefits include physician, hospital, and ancillary services (i.e., lab work, tests, x-rays).
 Because AmeriPlan is not an insurance plan, all pre-existing conditions are covered (except orthodontic treatment in progress).
-And there are no deductibles, no waiting periods, no claim forms, and no annual limits.
-For more information you can go to AmeriPlanUSA or call them toll-free at (800) 647-8421.
+There are no deductibles, no waiting periods, no claim forms, and no annual limits.
+For more information, you can go to AmeriPlanUSA or call them toll-free at (800) 647-8421.

 Options for Managing costs with no maternity insurance